aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Format the cell in the pivottable area
+Formats the cell in the pivottable area

 **Parameters:**
 | Parameter | Type | Description |